-- 1 September and 31 December 2020 (inclusive) reach compulsory school age on 31 December 2025, at the start of the spring term 2026. - 1 January and 31 March 2021 (inclusive) reach compulsory school age on 31 March 2026, at the start of the summer term 2026.

-• 1 April and 31 August 2021 (inclusive) reach compulsory school age on 31 August 2026, at the start of the new school year in September 2026.
+- 1 September and 31 December 2020 (inclusive) reach compulsory school age on 31 December 2025 and must be in full-time education at the start of the spring term 2026. - January and 31 March 2021 (inclusive) reach compulsory school age on 31 March 2026 and must be in full-time education at the start of the summer term 2026. - 1 April and 31 August 2021 (inclusive) reach compulsory school age on 31 August 2026 and must be in full-time education at the start of the new school year in September 2026.

-Parents of summer born children (those born between 1 April and 31 August) who are particularly concerned about their child's readiness for school can request to delay their child's entry to Year R for an entire school year until September 2026.
-This is called decelerated admission.
-In making a request, parents would be expected to state clearly why they felt decelerated admission to Year R was in their child's best interest.
-It is recommended that parents considering such a request contact the school in the autumn term 2024 to ensure that an informed decision is made.

-Admission of children outside their normal age group
+Parents of summer born children (those born between 1 April and 31 August) who are particularly concerned about their child's readiness for school, may choose not to send their child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group - to reception rather than year 1 in September 2026.
+In making such a request, parents would be expected to state clearly why they felt delaying their child's admission to Year R until the following September was in their child's best interests.
+It is recommended that parents considering such a request contact the local authority in the autumn term 2024 to ensure that an informed decision is made.
+Guidance on a delayed school start for summer born children, including how to make a request, is available on the County website at Admission of children outside their normal age group | Education and learning | Hampshire County Council (hants.gov.uk)